snrnats/doc-centre/docfx_project/pro/api/includes/_get_labels_in_format.md

 The example shows a request to get PDF labels for a consignment with a `{consignmentReference}` of _EC-000-05B-MMA_.
 The file data in the response has been truncated for clarity.

 You will need to decode the File's Base64 data in order to view or print the label.
-If you are unsure how to do this, see the **[MDN docs](https://developer.mozilla.org/en-US/docs/Web/API/WindowBase64/Base64_encoding_and_decoding)** for more information.
+If you are unsure how to do so, see the **[MDN docs](https://developer.mozilla.org/en-US/docs/Web/API/WindowBase64/Base64_encoding_and_decoding)** for more information.

 <div class="tab">
     <button class="staticTabButton">Example Get Labels in Format Request</button>